 - Removing a parent of a child with an active subscription

-Child is subscribed to monthly Silver subscription which is billed to Parent A. During the middle of the monthly billing period, the child's parent bill-to-account is changed to Parent B. The subscription is later upgraded to Gold with timing of change effective immediately.
-Parent A will receive a credit of the time remaining to Gold.
-Parent B will receive a full rebill of subscription to Gold.
+Suppose a child is subscribed to a monthly Silver subscription which is billed to Parent A. During the middle of the monthly billing period, the child's parent bill-to-account is changed to Parent B. Later, the subscription is upgraded to Gold with the timing of change effective immediately.
+Parent A will receive a credit for the remaining time to Gold.
+Parent B will receive a full rebill of the subscription to Gold.

-Child is subscribed to monthly Gold subscription which is billed to Parent A. During the middle of the monthly billing period, the child's parent bill-to-account is changed to Parent B. The subscription is later immediately downgraded to Silver.
-Parent A will receive a credit of the time remaining to Gold.
-Parent B will receive a full rebill of subscription to Silver.
+Suppose a child is subscribed to a monthly Gold subscription which is billed to Parent A. During the middle of the monthly billing period, the child's parent bill-to-account is changed to Parent B. The subscription is later immediately downgraded to Silver.
+Parent A will receive a credit for the remaining time to Gold.
+Parent B will receive a full rebill of the subscription to Silver.

 Reopening a child account

-If you want to reopen a child account who's parent account is closed, reopening the child account effectively sever the parent relationship.
+If you want to reopen a child account whose parent account is closed, reopening the child account will effectively sever the parent relationship.
 We recommend that if you want to reopen the child account and maintain the parent, that you reopen the parent account first.

 However, if a child's parent is still active, reopening the child account will maintain the parent-child relationship.

-If you are using Recurly's Hosted Account Management and you plan to allow parents and children with Account Login access, we've made some changes on what information is accessible, based on whether the account is a child or not.
-Unlike the Admin UI, Hosted Account Management pages do not include any labels denoting whether the account is a parent or a child.
+If you are using Recurly's Hosted Account Management and you plan to allow parents and children with Account Login access, there are some differences between HAM and the Admin UI.
+Hosted Account Management pages do not include any labels denoting whether the account is a parent or a child.

 When a parent logs into their account, they will be able to view any subscriptions (if the parent is subscribed to a plan) belonging to itself and any invoices created as a result of a child billing to the parent.
 In most cases, a parent will not have a subscription of their own, therefore a parent would only see invoices originating from a child that billed to it.
 If a parent updates their payment method, any child that currently bills to the parent, will use the updated billing information.